 You have a track record of voluntary or paid work helping people

 You are willing to reflect on your own personal development

 All about the course

 During the course, you will study modules such as Introduction to Person-Centred Theory and Practice, Introduction to Cognitive Behaviour Therapy, Research Methods in Counselling and Psychotherapy and Mental Health for Counsellors.
 If you are studying towards the full master’s, you will complete a dissertation which gives you the opportunity to undertake an in-depth, evidence-based exploration of a key area relevant to your own practice.

-MSc: two or three years part-time
+MSc: three years part-time